websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ### Page Priority

 Here you can set a page's priority from 0.0 to 1.0.
-This informs search engines and other tools how a page should be prioritized relative to other site pages.
+This informs search engines and other tools how a page should be prioritized relative to other pages.

 ![Set a page's priority from 0.0 to 1.0.](./configuring-individual-pages/images/19.png)